 Choose Unit Test Explorer tool window.
 Here you can take a look at how many tests are there in the solution.from the main menu.
 This will open the

-In the Unit Test Explorer window, select the tests whose coverage you want to analyze.
-If you want to analyze all tests, select the top-level node in the tree.
+In the Unit Test Explorer window, select the test project or the tests whose coverage you want to analyze.

 To run coverage analysis for all tests, under , select Cover All Tests.

 To run coverage analysis only for the selected tests, under , select Cover Selected Unit Tests.

 This will run a regular unit tests session, but dotCover will collect coverage data in the background. dotCover will show test results in real-time in the newly opened session tab.
 Coverage results (how tests cover particular classes and methods in your code) will be shown in the Unit Test Coverage tool window.